uncw-library/vivo-docker2/README.md

 ## VIVO site admin

-The example [docker-compose.yml](docker-compose.yml) is a basic VIVO installation in docker.
-This file has two containers and uses the standard TBD system.
-The files in ./vivo configure many of the vivo settings.
-There is an example custom theme included.

-1. On first startup, log in with the user named in ./vivo/configs/runtime.properties
+1. On first startup, log in with the user named in ./vivo/inject/vivo_home/config/runtime.properties
 1. Any vivo users/instance data is preserved in docker bind mounted volumes to the ./tdb* folders in this repo.
 1. Solr data is preserved in docker volume: vivo-docker2_solr_data.
 1. Subsequent `docker compose down` and `docker compose up` will retain these volumes.